 The award of credit for a course affirms that a student has satisfactorily met state and local requirements.
 19 TAC 74.26(a)

 A district may offer courses designated for grades 9–12 in earlier grade levels.
 Credit must be awarded if the student has demonstrated achievement by meeting the standard requirements of the course, including demonstrated proficiency in the subject matter, regardless of the time the student received instruction in the course or the grade level at which proficiency was attained.
 The academic achievement record (transcript) shall reflect that students have satisfactorily completed courses at earlier grade levels from grades 9–12 and have been awarded state graduation credits.
 19 TAC 74.26(b)

-In accordance with a district's local policy, a student who is able to successfully complete only one semester of a two-semester course can be awarded credit proportionately.
+In accordance with a district's local policy, a student who is able to successfully complete only half of a course can be awarded credit proportionately.
 19 TAC 74.26(d)

-A district shall award credit proportionately to a student who is homeless or in substitute care who successfully completes only one semester of a two-semester course.
+A district shall award credit proportionately to a student who is homeless or in substitute care who successfully completes only half of a course.
 19 TAC 74.26(e)

 Attendance for Credit or Final Grade

 Unless credit is awarded by the attendance committee, or regained in accordance with a principal's plan [see FEC], a student in any grade level from kindergarten through grade 12 may not be given credit or a final grade for a class unless the student is in attendance for at least 90 percent of the days the class is offered.
 Education Code 25.092